amirvejahat/Mongo-to-Oracle/README.md

+## Mongo To Oracle

+this is a simple script to transmit data from mongo to oracle

+## How to Run

+1. install oracle oracle-clientinstant-basic
+2. install redis server and make sure listen to default port 6379
+3. make sure you've an access to mongo database (shard/single instance) [mongo -h hostname -p port -d DB -c COLLECTION ]
+4. change config file with your configuration hostname/username/password and etc.

+[ you don't have to create listener.ora file to connect to oracle we'll handle in connections in Connections.py file ]

-## Schema
+## Schema.txt

-this file must created manually based on mongo fields and table columns
+this file is used for mapping mongo fields and oracle columns

-## Evaluate
+## Evaluate.txt

-in initial connection to oracle databse evaluate.txt will generated automatically based on table structure evaluate.txt file helps us to make sure data_type is correct before insert to the database
+in initial connection to oracle database evaluate.txt will generated automatically based on table structure.

+evaluate.txt file helps us to make sure data_type is correct before insert to the database

 ## Todo